 Sheringham Park has a nationally important collection of rhododendrons giving colour throughout much of the year to the garden.
 During May into early June the display comes to its peak when visitors can stroll down the main drive through the wild garden flanked on either side by flowering plants.

-Make the most of the lighter evenings to take a stroll to see the colour of the wild garden.
-The café, visitor centre and shop will be opening late until 7pm every Friday from May 19 to June 9 and in addition during the half term break daily from May 27 to June2.
+Make the most of the lighter evenings to take a walk to see the colour of the wild garden.
+The café, visitor centre and shop will be opening late until 6.30pm every Saturday from May 19 to June 9 and in addition during the half term break daily from May 26 to June2.

 The display is constantly changing so for regular walkers there is always something new to see with different varieties coming into flower.